ItztrippleA/ItztrippleA/README.md

 - 👨‍💻 Some of my projects are available at **[My Gitub Repo](https://github.com/ItztrippleA?tab=repositories)**

-- I have been doing software engineering professionally for about 3 years+ now 🚀

 - Whats cool about me 🤔: I enjoy learning and basketball🤗

 - My goal for this year is to contribute more to **OpenSource Projects**